bsod2528/dotfiles/README.md

 # dotfiles

-all the config files i use in arch linux are stored here. if these files are useful for you, go ahead use them.
+All the config files I use in arch linux are stored here.
+If these files are useful for you, go ahead use them.